 Doctors are supposed to help people become healthy.
 But most of Dr. Eenfeldt’s job turned out to be something else.
 Giving people more pills.
 Pills that are supposed to be taken for life.
 This was considered normal, but how are people healthier if they need more drugs every year?

 Dr. Eenfeldt went searching online for a better way to treat common and apparently life-long problems like obesity, diabetes, high blood pressure and heart disease.
 What he found shocked him.

 There was another way, a way that did not just focus on drugs to cover up the symptoms of disease.
 People had known about this for decades, perhaps even centuries.
 New science proved that it worked – it was for real.

 But this other way did not match old preconceptions about healthy lifestyles.
-The food and pharmaceutical industries would lose tons of money if it was adapted.
+The food and pharmaceutical industries would lose tons of money if it was adopted.
 And many health experts would look stupid and lose prestige.
 Thus this promising alternative was ignored, ridiculed or actively resisted.